 Do you have pain or discomfort while feeding your baby?
-Do you spot a white/yellowish blister on your nipple?
-If yes, there are good chances that you may be experiencing one of the most common breastfeeding issues known as milk blister.
-Let us update you regarding the various aspects related to this ailment in this article.
+Do you spot a white or yellowish blister on your nipple?
+If yes, there are good chances that you may be experiencing one of the most common breastfeeding issues, known as milk blister.
+Read on to know about the various aspects related to this ailment.

-If you are new to this ailment, then let us take you through this step-by-step.
-Milk or nipple blister occurs when there is extra skin growth on the nipple or around the areola.
+If you are new to this ailment, then let us take you through this step by step.
+A milk or nipple blister occurs when there is extra skin growth on the nipple or around the areola.
 This extra growth obstructs the flow of milk by causing a bleb or blocking the pores.
 Wondering what does a milk blister look like, well, it appears like a dot or blister on your nipple or areola.
-Also, if you press your breast, it may bulge outwards.
+If you press your breast, it may bulge outwards.
 These blisters can cause immense pain to the feeding mommy.
 They may remain for a few days or up to a few weeks.
 In most cases, these blisters may become okay after the skin of the blister peels off.

 What Causes a Milk Blister?

-The painful milk blisters can appear due to various reasons and some of the common causes of nipple blister from breastfeeding are as follows:
+The painful milk blisters can appear due to various reasons.
+Some of the common causes of a nipple blister from breastfeeding are as follows:

 - Incorrect latching or feeding position

 - Any kind of nipple injury